 Avoid putting foods down the drain, and you'll deal with far fewer drain odors, plus you'll enjoy a smaller water bill.
 Many food scraps can be composted, and the few that can't be thrown in the trash.
 If you're worried about a stinky trash can, just toss meat scraps in a grocery bag and take them directly to your outdoor trash can.

 If your dishes aren't coming out as clean as they used to, the cause could be a clogged drain.
-Follow these tips to clean and maintain your dishwasher properly.
+Make sure your dishwasher is maintained properly and avoid a costly repair fee.